abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ## 10. What Would Actually Help

-Not a better architecture — that was tested directly, and the limitation persisted.

-**Not simply "more data," either.** The full VinDr-CXR release (accessed via PhysioNet credentialing) contains the same 15,000 training scans this project used, of which only 4,394 contain any finding.
-It adds 8 further label categories and original-resolution DICOMs, but not additional examples of the classes that fail.
-The rare-class scarcity is a property of the dataset, not of the subset sampled from it.

-What would plausibly help:
+Two hypotheses were tested; neither survived.

+**Not a better architecture.** YOLOv8s outperformed Faster R-CNN on all 14 classes with a quarter of the parameters, and the failing classes stayed failing.

+**Not more data.** Checking against the full VinDr-CXR annotations gave ρ = +0.055 (p = 0.85) between per-class training-set size and mAP — no relationship.
+The subset used here was thinner than the full set for rare classes, but that is not what separates the working classes from the failing ones.

+What remains open:

+- **Higher input resolution**, tested specifically on the small-lesion classes.
+Calcification and Pleural thickening have the smallest median box areas in the dataset (27k and 31k px²) and may be losing signal at 512px.
+This is the one hypothesis the data actively supports and it is directly testable.
+- **Anatomical constraint** as the explanatory variable, measured properly.
+Normalising positional spread by image dimensions, and extending to all 22 local labels rather than 14, would give the analysis more power than n = 14 allows.
+- **Inter-radiologist agreement**, which is unmeasured here and may cap achievable performance on the diffuse classes.
+The training annotations contain three independent radiologists per image, so this is computable from data already in hand.
-- **A consensus-labelled evaluation set.** The official VinDr-CXR test set (3,000 images, consensus of 5 radiologists with 2 senior reviewers resolving disagreements) is a stronger ground truth than the 3-radiologist WBF merge used here.
-- **Reframing rare findings as anomaly detection** rather than supervised detection, which does not require per-class training examples.
+- **A consensus-labelled evaluation set.** The official VinDr-CXR test set (3,000 images, consensus of five radiologists with two senior reviewers resolving disagreements) is stronger ground truth than the three-radiologist WBF merge used here.ch does not require per-class training examples.
 - **Targeted data collection** for specific findings, rather than more of the same distribution.